pvanvelsen/SubscriptoSite/src/content/terms.md

 - Add, modify, or remove features at any time without notice
 - Change the design, functionality, or user interface of the App
 - Discontinue the Service entirely with or without notice
+- Modify the features available in free vs. paid tiers

 **You acknowledge that future updates may change or remove features you currently use.**